I’ve updated this post on 5 August 2020 for the latest changes in legislation

 - To ease business administration.

-How to Change Your VAT Due Date Online
+How to Change Your VAT Quarter Date Online

-You can change a VAT return date by logging into your HMRC Government Gateway Account.
+You can change a VAT quarter date by logging into your HMRC Government Gateway Account.

 Once logged in you need to select the option “Your Business Details” from the dashboard.